mongodb/docs/source/reference/mongoimport.rst

 .. option:: --ipv6

-   Enables IPv6 support to allow ``mongoimport`` to connect to the MongoDB instance using IPv6 connectivity.
-IPv6 support is disabled by default in the ``mongoimport`` utility.
+   Enables IPv6 support to allow :program:`mongoimport` to connect to the MongoDB instance using IPv6 connectivity.
+All MongoDB programs and processes, including :program:`mongoimport`, disable IPv6 support by default.

 .. option:: --username <username>, -u <username>